Mumbai: Junior college admissions get tougher as cut-off marks climb

-While most colleges saw only a marginal rise in cut-off marks, many students were still disappointed that they didn’t get their preferred colleges despite scoring 90 per cent and above; Arts courses are also witnessing greater competition this year
+While most colleges saw only a marginal rise in cut-off marks, many students were still disappointed that they didn’t get their preferred colleges despite scoring 90 per cent and above

 The junior college (Std XI) admissions are now on in full swing since the first merit list was released yesterday.
 While most colleges saw an upward swing in the cut-off percentage, marking tougher competition, it is the Arts stream that has witnessed a significant rise in numbers this year, with more students opting for it.